AbhishekBiswas76/Semester-Project/README.md

 ## Program

-It is the implementation of algorithm in a programming language
+It is the implementation of algorithm in a programming language.

 This project uses Java programming language for its implementation.
 Java is a programming language that is used globally to develop various application software.